 Annuities are often portrayed as simple investment products that produce regular income.
 In reality, they can be difficult-to-understand insurance vehicles that may not always provide the safety they promise.

 Many annuities often have high costs and prohibitive lockup periods.
-Annuity investors can face a reduction in their purchasing power over time because annuity income typically isn’t generally adjusted for inflation.
+Annuity investors can face a reduction in their purchasing power over time because annuity income typically isn’t adjusted for inflation.
 Annuities also have issuer risk, similar to bonds.
 The pitfalls of annuities can jeopardize your long-term financial goals, which can often make them a poor choice for investment income.

 an older couple in cold weather looking at a brochure